First Aid for Sunburn and Heatstroke

 They are:

-1. UVA – can cause sunburn, DNA (cell) damage in the skin and skin cancer.
+1. UVA: This type of UV radiation can cause sunburn, DNA/cell damage in the skin, and skin cancer.

-2. UVB causes skin damage and skin cancer.
-Ozone stops approximately 85% of UVB from reaching the earth’s surface.
+2. UVB: This causes skin damage and skin cancer.
+Ozone stops approximately 85% of UVB from reaching the Earth’s surface.

-3. UVC is the most dangerous type of UV however, ozone in the atmosphere absorbs all UVC and it does not reach the earth’s surface.
+3. UVC: This is the most dangerous type of UV radiation.
+However, UCV does not reach the earth’s surface as Ozone in the atmosphere absorbs it all.

 The UV Index